arushidhillon/CS370/doc/technical/search.md

 # README: Student Search Function for Lab Users

 ## Introduction
-This document details the student search function in a Django web application, designed for lab users to search for and view student profiles.
+This document details the student search function in our Django web application, designed for lab users to search for and view student profiles.

 ## Dependencies
 - **Django**: The primary Python web framework used for development.